opencord/cord/docs/quickstart.md

 ## Download and Run the Script

-*Update these instructions once the patches are finalized and merged*

 On the target server, download the script that installs CORD-in-a-Box.
 Then run it, saving the screen output to a file called `install.out`: